vesy53/homework/README.md

 # homework
 Personal homework.
-Git and GitHub - exercises
+Git and GitHub - exercises.
+This will make a conflict!